 One-Stop centers provide referrals to the ESL programs at community colleges.
 In addition, the College of DuPage offers transition courses in ESL, including workforce prep and/or college prep at the workNet DuPage Career Center, ESL is offered onsite at the McHenry County One-Stop center and onsite at the Grundy and Kankakee County workforce services offices.
-In Lake

-County's Adult Education program providing easy referral for ELLS.
+In Lake County, the Job Center of Lake County is co-located in the same building as the College of Lake County's Adult Education program providing easy referral for ELLS.
 ELLs at the Advanced level are provided opportunities for career exploration through career fairs and job fairs sponsored by CLC and the Job Center of Lake County.
 Bridge programs have proven successful in serving ESL learners.
 Many ELLs at the College of Lake County's Adult Education program take Bridge to Career courses that help them set career goals and prepare to transition to college career programs.
 These ELLs are provided wrap-around services, that includes retention and job places services, when they transition to college by the Adult Education Student Success Team DuPage County was awarded a youth contract to World Relief in 2020 to serve youth who are asylum seekers and refugees.
 The program includes career counseling, job readiness training as well as the opportunity to attend training to earn credentials in in-demand occupations.